 - Indecency with a Child – Exposure (3rd Degree Felony)

 Every one of these felonies carry the potential of serious prison time.
-If you are dealing with Child Protective Services and are feeling frustrated, contact the attorneys at Nickols & White, PLLC at 682-250-4242 for a free, private consultation.
+If you are dealing with Child Protective Services and are feeling frustrated, contact the attorneys at Nickols & White, PLLC at (817) 617-7500 for a private consultation.